 A gorgeous luxury hotel that blends in effortlessly with the flourishing surrounds of the Torres del Paine National Park

-The spirit of Tierra Patagonia Hotel and Spa
+The spirit of Tierra Patagonia Hotel & Spa

 The hotel’s guest areas include an inviting fireplace, cosy sitting room, a convivial bar area, a well-stocked library, TV room and a charming dining room.
 All of the interiors have been decorated with furnishings and textiles handmade by Chilean craftsmen and draw inspiration from the surrounding estancias and influences from the local Tehuelche people.
 The Tierra Patagonia Hotel and Spa centres its philosophy on an “adventure spa” concept.
 Here guests can embark on exceptional activities such as nature hikes, horse riding, scenic excursions and bicycle rides, all tailored according to your fitness levels, before unwinding with a soul-soothing treatment at the hotel’s first-class Uma Spa.

-What we love about Tierra Patagonia Hotel and Spa
+What we love about Tierra Patagonia Hotel & Spa

 Enjoy a tranquil nature walk along the black shoreline of Lake Sarmiento.
 The lake is a geo-site under study by the Sociedad Geologica de Chile because of the presence of extremely rare formations called thrombolites.